We have spaces in our Youth Steering Group - Come and join us!

 Rosey Grandage:

 Conservation Explorer and Land Custodian.
-Trustee, Operations Lead and Health and Safety Lead
+Chair, Operations Lead and Health and Safety Lead

-I have been looking for some land in Mid-Wales or Cumbria, where I love to walk and have old family connections, for a few years and am very happy to have found this wonderful piece of dale and fell.
+I had been looking for some land in Mid-Wales or Cumbria, where I love to walk and have old family connections, for a few years and am very happy to have found this wonderful piece of dale and fell.'

 Paul Brady: